 MapleStory Legion Coins and Coin Shop

 Legion coins add an element of regular choice to the Legion system with a Legion coin shop that sells various strong consumable items.
 These coins are shared across all your characters and shown within the Legion coin shop window.

 How To Earn Legion Coins:

 - Passive: As your active Legion characters fight in the Legion raid you’ll generate coins.
 By dealing damage to the large dragon they will generate coins up to a cap.
-Players must start a Legion raid to collect these points (recommended to do this after accepting the daily quests).
+If you’re wondering how to collect Legion Coins players must start a Legion raid to collect these coins (recommended to do this after accepting the daily quests).

 - Active: If players want to earn additional coins they can enter the Legion raid and attack the dragon themselves.
 These active coins are limited and when the maximum daily amount is obtained a shield will appear to protect the dragon.
 Given the time involved to earn this I do not recommend doing this regularly unless you are only a few coins short of an important item or rank upgrade.

 - Daily Quests: Every day players can accept two quests from Dame Appropriation which are both done during a Legion raid.
 These quests require players to kill 100 Dragon Whelps (10 Legion coin reward) and 20 Golden Wyvern (20 Legion coin reward).

 Squire Pancho Sanza provides access to the MapleStory Legion coin shop which resets weekly.
 Each item has a weekly cap that limits the number that players can purchase each week.
 The shop includes Legion buffs to damage, experience, drop rate and Meso drop, clean slate scrolls, epic potential scrolls, potential stamps, cubes flames, Meso boxes, growth potions, legion preset coupons, potential scrolls, bonus potential scrolls and arcane catalysts.